 [(3) (4)] Reports to Mayor & Council.
-The CPOA shall submit a semi-annual written report to the Mayor and City Council according to § 9-4-1-[40 11] herein.
+The CPOA shall submit a semiannual written report to the Mayor and City Council according to § 9-4-1-[10] 11] herein.
 The CPOA Executive Director shall provide a quarterly oral report to the City Council at a regular or special meeting.
-The oral report shall at a minimum address community outreach efforts, agency progress and initiatives, data regarding actual disciplinary outcomes imposed by the Chief of Police as compared to CPOA disciplinary recommendations, any outstanding Board vacancies and the most forthcoming term expiration(s) of any Board member(s), together with any of the agency's issues or concerns.
+The oral report shall at a minimum address community outreach efforts, agency progress and initiatives, data regarding actual disciplinary outcomes imposed by the [Chief of Police Office of Police Reform] as compared to [CPOA the Director's] disciplinary recommendations, any outstanding Board vacancies and the most forthcoming term expiration(s) of any Board member(s), together with any of the agency's issues or concerns.

 [(4) (5)] CPOA Policy Recommendations.
 [The CPOA may make recommendations on policy to the Chief of Police.]
-[The CPOA shall engage in a long-term planning process through which it identifies major problems or trends, evaluates the efficacy of existing law enforcement practices in dealing with the same, analyzes and evaluates data (including APD raw data), innovative practices, national trends, and police best practices, and establishes a program of resulting policy suggestions, recommendations, and studies each year.
-APD shall provide Board members, the Director, and CPOA staff with reasonable access to APD premises, files, documents, reports, data (including APD raw data), and any other materials that are reasonably necessary for this purpose.
-For purposes of this article, "APD raw data" includes but is not limited to any facts and statistics or other data gathered, obtained, or that are otherwise within the possession of APD before being processed or analyzed; "police best practices" refers to law enforcement methods or techniques based upon the experiences and outcomes in other police departments or law enforcement agencies that have documented superior results compared to other practices, and to recommendations by recognized research and policy development groups, forums, consortiums, or similar.
-The CPOA shall redact any personal identification information from any APD raw data within its possession as permitted by law prior to its release to the public.]
-The CPOA's policy recommendation process shall be as follows:
+[The CPOA shall engage in a long-term planning process through which it identifies major problems or trends, evaluates the efficacy of existing law enforcement practices in dealing with the same, analyzes and evaluates data (including APD raw data), innovative practices, national trends, and police best practices, and

-(a) [Community Policing Council Review and Analysis.
+- 1 establishes a program of resulting policy suggestions, recommendations, and 2 studies each year.]
+APD shall provide [Board members, the Director, and 3 CPOA staff the CPOA with reasonable access to APD premises, files, 4 documents, reports, data (including APD raw data), and any other materials 5 that are reasonably necessary for this purpose.
+For purposes of this article, 6 "APD raw data" includes but is not limited to any facts and statistics or other 7 data gathered, obtained, or that are otherwise within the possession of APD 8 before being processed or analyzed; "police best practices" refers to law 9 enforcement methods or techniques based upon the experiences and 10 outcomes in other police departments or law enforcement agencies that have 11 documented superior results compared to other practices, and to 12 recommendations by recognized research and policy development groups, 13 forums, consortiums, or similar.
+The CPOA shall redact any personal 14 identification information from any APD raw data within its possession as 15 permitted by law prior to its release to the public.
+The CPOA's policy - (a) [Community Policing Council Review and Analysis.
 Policy proposals from APD will be distributed to each Community Policing Council ("CPC") for comment.
 Each CPC wishing to submit comments or recommendations must submit them to the Director within fifteen (15) days.
 In making its final policy recommendations, the Board shall review and take into consideration any timely submitted comments and recommendations of the CPCs.]